aljosephson/AREC596_Fall2024/README.md

   - Assignment: Read REiAE, Ch.
 1; two questions due to alj by 11.59pm on 5 September
 - 6 September: GitHub overview
   - Second Year Students to AMEX
   - Assignment: GitHub tutorial 1 (if you have not already): https://github.com/skills/introduction-to-github
 - 13 September: chapter 1 discussion
+  - For more on Wansink: from Vox (https://www.vox.com/science-and-health/2018/9/19/17879102/brian-wansink-cornell-food-brand-lab-retractions-jama) & from Buzzfeed (https://www.buzzfeednews.com/article/stephaniemlee/brian-wansink-cornell-p-hacking)
+  - For more on meta-analyses from Data Colada: https://datacolada.org/106
   - Assignment: Read REiAE, Ch.
 2; two questions due to alj by 11.59 on 19 September
 - 20 September
 - 27 September